Jordan Vineyard & Winery

 Wines and Style

 Jordan produces exactly two wines, a Cabernet Sauvignon and a Chardonnay, both guided by a French-inspired philosophy.
 The Cabernet Sauvignon blends Cabernet Sauvignon with Merlot, Petit Verdot, and Malbec in a Bordeaux-influenced style, emphasizing balance, silky tannins, and lower alcohol levels.
 The Chardonnay follows a Burgundian approach, prizing elegance and food-friendliness over weight.
 Both wines have earned consistent recognition: the Cabernet Sauvignon has ranked as the number one wine on the Wine and Spirits Restaurant Poll multiple times.
-Maggie Kruse has led winemaking since 2019, succeeding Rob Davis who held the position from the first vintage in 1976 through 2019.
+Maggie Kruse has led winemaking since 2019, succeeding Rob Davis who held the position from the inaugural 1976 vintage through 2019 across 43 consecutive vintages.

 - Cabernet Sauvignon is a Bordeaux-style blend of Cabernet Sauvignon, Merlot, Petit Verdot, and Malbec